AreaLayer/LNURL/README.md

 There is also a `GLOBAL_USERS` to make sure the user@ part is unique across all domains.
 But be warned that when enabling this option, existing users won't work anymore (which is by design).

-## Get help

-Maybe ask for help on https://t.me/lnurl if you're in trouble.

 ## Status of the Fork:
 - NIP57 for Nostr ("Zaps") work when using an LNBits or LND backend, other backends (sparko, lnpay, eclair, commando) still need verification of payments in waitforinvoice.go by API calls in order to sign the zap on Nostr.
 (Help appreciated, because I can't test them)
 - NIP05 support: If user added a npub, they can use lnaddress for Nostr NIP05 verificaton